fltk/fltk/README.Unix.txt

 Start Code::Blocks.
 Select File > New > Project.
 In the "New from template" dialog box, click on "FLTK project" and follow the instructions.

-The defualt project support basic fltk.
+The default project support basic fltk.
 If you would like to add support for images, OpenGL, GLUT, or Forms, add the corresponding flags --use-images, --use-gl, --use-glut, and --use-forms respectively.

-The flags are located in the "Project Buld Options" dialog.
+The flags are located in the "Project Build Options" dialog.
 To change the compiler flags, select your project in the tree view, then select the "Compiler Settings" tab, then "Other Options" and add the flags to `fltk-config --cxxflags` in front of the second "`".